Chandra Watson lived with her mother all her life.

 In 2020 The fair market rent for a three-bedroom apartment was more than $ 1,800 and a Survey on the rental market 2020 The average total rent in Sitka was higher than any other area in the state.
 With rental rates such high, saving up on home buying can feel like an impossible dream for many young Sitkans.
 When starter houses are put up for sale in good condition, the price tag is often out of reach for many young professionals.

 “It seems almost impossible,” said Watson.
 “There is no way I could afford a $ 450,000 house that needs work.”

-“As a younger, single mother doing it all by myself, there was no other way in this town that I could have pursued this if it hadn’t been for this program,” she said.
+“As a younger, single mom, I do all of this on my own,” said Watson.
+“There was no other way I think in this city that I could have followed this if it hadn’t been for this program.”